-Fresh and vibrant, with a bright green hue, oregano's versatility has made it a popular herb all over the world - and it works brilliantly with a wide range of foods.
+Schwartz Oregano is carefully picked and gently dried by expert Mediterranean growers to maintain its fresh and vibrant taste from harvest to bottle.
+The secret to preserving the herb’s intense flavour is to ensure that the essential oils are protected throughout the process, allowing all of the aroma to be released straight into your cooking.
+Oregano's versatility has made it a popular herb all over the world - and it works brilliantly with a wide range of foods.
 There are six types of this member of the mint family, as well as multiple cultivars beyond those, and they all thrive especially well in warmer climates.
-The key component is Carvacrol, part of the essential oil responsible for the herb's subtle medicinal taste.
+The key component is carvacrol, part of the essential oil responsible for the herb's subtly menthol taste.

-Oregano is most commonly found in Mediterranean cooking, and goes very well with pizzas and pasta.
+Most commonly found in Mediterranean cooking, oregano is the natural companion for pizza and pasta.
 For a tasty herb sauce that goes great with chicken or pork, add to cream, white wine, stock and chopped onion.
 Sprinkle olive oil, lemon juice, salt and oregano over chicken or lamb before roasting for a delicious dish packed full of flavour.
 Enliven roasted vegetables with a pinch or two, or add to garlic for a match made in heaven.

 Although widely associated with Italian cuisine, the word 'oregano' is actually derived from Ancient Greek, making it more likely it was discovered there than across the Ionian Sea.
 Legend has it that the herb was created by Aphrodite, the Greek goddess of love, and it became so revered that newlyweds were crowned with oregano wreaths to bless them with happiness.